paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/random_failure/reliability_model_EEE_families.md

 > **a) Mission profile**

 In order to model the reliability for each component of a unit, it is necessary to define the mission profile corresponding to the unit under consideration.
-See paragraph {numref}`eee_4_3_1` for details.
+See {numref}`eee_4_3_1` for details.

 > **b) Calculation of $\lambda_{\text{Physical}}$**